Updated: March 18, 2021

 - Build an emergency fund and put it on zero risk investments (TDs, etc)

 - Keep up with inflation through low risk investments.

 - Accumulate big wealth by choosing high risk investments.

 Do not be afraid to invest.
 If you’re afraid to lose money, then diversify your portfolio by investing in different types of instruments.
 Furthermore, invest with a long time horizon.
 These two strategies can really minimize, if not eliminate, investment losses.

-The investing tips I wrote above is just a simplified guide and may not be the best option for you.
-Let a financial planner or an investment consultant give you additional advice before you decide to invest on anything.
+The investing tips I wrote above are just a simplified guide and may not be the best option for you.
+Let a financial planner or an investment consultant give you additional advice before you decide to invest in anything.

 Furthermore, it’s usually never good to invest just for the sake of investing.
 One needs to have an investing objective – a specific reason – why you’d want to invest.